raduenuca/aiq-hack/microsoft-academy.md

 {% endhint %}

 ## 5. Plan and Conduct a Data Study

+{% hint style="info" %}
+[Data Science Essentials](https://www.edx.org/course/data-science-essentials) - Learn key concepts and techniques used to perform data science; including statistical analysis, data cleansing and transformation, and data visualization with R, Python, and Microsoft Azure Machine Learning.
+{% endhint %}

 ## 6. Build Machine Learning Models

+{% hint style="info" %}
+[Principles of Machine Learning](https://www.edx.org/course/principles-of-machine-learning) - Learn how to build, evaluate, and optimize machine learning models; including classification, regression, clustering, and recommendation.
+{% endhint %}

 ## 7. Build Deep Learning Models

+{% hint style="info" %}
+[Deep Learning Explained](https://www.edx.org/course/deep-learning-explained-0) - Deep learning is a key enabler of AI powered technologies being developed across the globe.
+In this deep learning course, you will learn an intuitive approach to building complex models that help machines solve real-world problems with human-like intelligence.
+The intuitive approaches will be translated into working code with practical problems and hands-on experience.
+You will learn how to build and derive insights from these models using Python Jupyter notebooks running on your local Windows or Linux machine, or on a virtual machine running on Azure.
+You will learn how to use the Microsoft Cognitive Toolkit to harness the intelligence within massive datasets through deep learning with uncompromised scaling, speed, and accuracy.
+{% endhint %}

 ## 8. Build Reinforcement Learning Models

+{% hint style="info" %}
+[Reinforcement Learning Explained](https://www.edx.org/course/reinforcement-learning-explained-0) - Reinforcement Learning (RL) is an area of machine learning, where an agent learns by interacting with its environment to achieve a goal.In this course, you will be introduced to the world of reinforcement learning.
+You will learn how to frame reinforcement learning problems and start tackling classic examples like news recommendation, learning to navigate in a grid-world, and balancing a cart-pole.
+You will explore the basic algorithms from multi-armed bandits, dynamic programming, TD (temporal difference) learning, and progress towards larger state space using function approximation, in particular using deep learning.
+You will also learn about algorithms that focus on searching the best policy with policy gradient and actor critic methods.
+Along the way, you will get introduced to Project Malmo, a platform for Artificial Intelligence experimentation and research built on top of the Minecraft game.
+{% endhint %}

 ## 9. Develop Applied AI Solutions

+### Option 1

+{% hint style="info" %}
+[Natural Language Processing (NLP)](https://www.edx.org/course/natural-language-processing-nlp) - Natural language processing (NLP) is one of the most important technologies of the information age.
+Understanding complex language utterances is also a crucial part of artificial intelligence.
+In this course, you will be given a thorough overview of Natural Language Processing and how to use classic machine learning methods.
+You will learn about Statistical Machine Translation as well as Deep Semantic Similarity Models (DSSM) and their applications.
+We will also discuss deep reinforcement learning techniques applied in NLP and Vision-Language Multimodal Intelligence.
+{% endhint %}

 ## 10. Final Project